SuaveIO/suave/docs/index.md

 are installation instructions on [OS X/macOS](http://fsharp.org/use/mac/), [Windows](http://fsharp.org/use/windows/) and [Linux](http://fsharp.org/use/linux/).
-If you have Visual Studio installed you should be able to find the "F# Interactive" in your menues.
+If you have Visual Studio installed you should be able to find the "F# Interactive" in your menus.

+If you are running in an IDE, and not starting Suave via `Hello.fsx`, you'll want to provide a way of stopping the server without having to restart the IDE;
+the code below will run the server until a key is pressed in the console window, then shuts down the server.

+{% highlight fsharp %}
+let cts = new CancellationTokenSource() let conf = { defaultConfig with cancellationToken = cts.Token }
+let listening, server = startWebServerAsync conf (OK "Hello World") Async.Start(server, cts.Token) printfn "Make requests now"
+Console.ReadKey true |> ignore
+cts.Cancel()
+{% endhighlight %}

 In suave, we have opted to write a lot of documentation inside the code; so just hover the function in your IDE or use an assembly browser to bring out the XML